calvintr/windgenpotential/README.md

 All neccesary configuration files, Python scripts and Jupyter Notebooks to replicate calculations and analysis can be found here.

-Tied to this repository is the following OwnCloud filestorage: https://tubcloud.tu-berlin.de/s/iCgikHZeQMWpfKW
+Tied to this repository is the following nextcloud filestorage: https://tubcloud.tu-berlin.de/s/iCgikHZeQMWpfKW

 To avoid path conflicts, download the 'Masterthesis' Project folder.
 Place the contents ('data', 'results')-folders on the level of this cloned repository.